pluhin/sa.it-academy.by/docs/Tasks.md

 Your Dockerfile, docker-compose files, Jenkinsfile and Jenkins output put into folder `12.
 Docker.
 Logistics` add to your repository, then prepare PR (Pull Request)

+## 13. K8s.
+Structure
+- Install minikube on your bare/virtual host
+- Provide access to the dashboard from your workstation
+- Automate it (bash/ansible/Jenkinsfile)
+Your code and printscreen of dachboard put into folder `13.
+K8s.
+Structure` add to your repository, then prepare PR (Pull Request)

+## 14. K8s.
+Deployment